ZS42/Tarnscendance/README.md

+#Transcendance

-# git clone and then navigate to index.html in finder and double click on that to open in browser
+git clone and then navigate to index.html in finder and double click on that to open in browser